Holographic Network, Entanglement Wedge and Traversable Parallel Universe: Holographic compact network

 \subsection{Vacuum solutions}

 In this subsection, we present the vacuum solution that satisfies all conditions—namely, the continuity condition (\ref{sect4: continuous condition}), the junction condition (\ref{sect4: junction condition}), the NBC (\ref{sect4: NBC}), and the joint condition (\ref{sect4: joint condition})—outlined in the preceding subsection.
 For clarity, we focus on a single-node network with $p$ edges in AdS$_3$/NCFT$_2$.
-Recall that, due to the negative Casimir energy, the vacuum state of a strip is dual to an AdS soliton in AdS/BCFT \cite{Takayanagi:2011zk}.
-More generally, the Casimir energy of a compact network is also negative\footnote{In some regions of parameter space, the Casimir energy of a compact network can become positive on a given edge \cite{Zhao:2025npv}.
-For simplicity, we do not consider these special cases in this paper.}, so the bulk metric in each branch $B_{m}$ is given by the AdS soliton:
+Recall that the vacuum state of a strip is dual to an AdS soliton in AdS/BCFT \cite{Takayanagi:2011zk}.
+Similarly, the vacuum of a compact network is also dual to an AdS soliton in AdS/NCFT.
+Below, we provide further arguments to support this assertion.

+Due to the symmetry of the vacuum and the geometry, the vacuum expectation value of the energy-momentum tensor takes the following form on edge $m$: